ElectronSutra/venture/pages/1-the-realm/1-0-the-realm.md

 Magistrates are tasked with rooting out corruption and solving unsolvable crimes that the local constabulary have given up on.

-## Dominions and Prefectures

-The Blessed Isle is divided into hundreds of prefectures, administrative territories drawn on the land for collecting tax and enforcing the law.
-Every prefecture is overseen by a _prefect_, appointed by the Deliberative and tasked with administering their area and collecting taxes.

-Arjuf Dominion, Lord's Crossing Dominion, and Numinous Rolling Wave Dominion are three large and important provinces.
-Since they were kingdoms recognized by the Empress before she absorbed them, she titled them _dominions_ instead of prefectures.
-The difference is less than 0.

 ## Satrapies

 The final element that makes up the Realm are the _satrapies_, subjugated